neatorobito/Salut/README.md

 ###Sending data

 After clients have registered with the host, you can then invoke methods to send data to a client.
-On success, the data will obviously be sent and received on the other side, so there is no reason for a callback.
+On success, the data will obviously be sent and received on the other side, as of yet, onSuccess callbacks have not yet been implemented for this.
 So, sending data methods only provide failure callbacks.

 ```
     network.sendToAllDevices(myData, new SalutCallback() {